 Designing for accessibility doesn’t happen overnight; it can take some time to make your team or your company understand its value.
 But by backing up your design decisions with accessibility principles, you can start to build robust design patterns that will make your team’s life much simpler.

 Back in 2016, Slack was using more than 130 different colors, 32 of which were different shades of blue.
 It wasn’t immediately seen as a problem until we raised the accessibility flag.
-If we ever wanted to adopt some form of accessibility standards, .
+If we ever wanted to adopt some form of accessibility standards, we needed to regain control of our colors.
 In a surprisingly fast process, we managed to reduce those colors to 18.
 This smaller palette was much easier to manage both for designers and engineers.

 Fast forward to today, engineers are often the first ones to point out if a color is outside of our existing palette, as it is more work for them to create a new color than to use an existing one.
 This also comes with the guarantee that if we are not creating new colors, we are much more likely to meet accessibility standards.